H2O Global News | Blog

 Flash droughts differ from traditional droughts in several key ways:

 • Speed of onset.
-Flash droughts develop rapidly, over a matter of weeks to months.
-Traditional droughts emerge gradually, over months to years.
+Flash droughts develop rapidly over weeks to months, while traditional droughts emerge gradually over months to years.
 The abrupt onset of flash droughts means ecosystems have little time to adapt, and the effects can be severe.

 • Less predictable.
 Flash droughts are difficult to forecast more than a few weeks in advance.
 They are linked to sudden changes in atmospheric circulation and weather patterns.
-Traditional droughts are connected to longer-term climate cycles and are often foreseeable months ahead of time, allowing for some degree of preparation.
+Traditional droughts are connected to longer-term climate cycles and are often foreseeable months ahead, allowing for some degree of preparation.

 • Localised impact.
-Flash droughts tend to affect specific regions or locales, rather than widespread areas.
+Flash droughts affect specific regions or locales rather than widespread areas.
 They are associated with anomalies in the location and timing of weather systems.
-In contrast, most major droughts influence large portions of a country or continent simultaneously due to factors like La Niña.
+In contrast, most significant droughts influence large portions of a country or continent simultaneously due to factors like La Niña.

 The Causes and Conditions That Lead to Flash Droughts